stellaservice/airbax/README.md

-Airbax was made by simply replacing 'rollbax' with 'airbax' everywhere in the code, changing `Rollbax.Item` and `Rollbax.Client` to make them compatible with Airbrake API specifications and fixing some specs.
+Airbax was made by simply replacing 'rollbax' with 'airbax' everywhere in the code, changing `Rollbax.Item` and `Rollbax.Client` to make them compatible with Airbrake API specifications and fixing some tests.
 That's it.
 All credits go to Rollbax.

 ## Installation